KustoszApp/docs/source/installation/vps.md

 curl https://raw.githubusercontent.com/KustoszApp/server/main/settings/settings.yaml -o $KUSTOSZ_BASE_DIR/settings/settings.yaml
 ```

 You can modify sample file, or put site-specific modifications in `$KUSTOSZ_BASE_DIR/settings/settings.local.yaml`.
+Second option is preferred, as it allows you to overwrite `settings.yaml` file during upgrade, while keeping site-specific settings safely separated.

 The exact changes to make are highly dependant on your preferred configuration.
 Make sure to also read [backend configuration page](../configuration/backend).